mrbinsk/mrbinsk.github.io/_posts/2022-11-18-files-organization-backups.markdown

 date:   2022-11-18 12:00:00 -0800
 author: binsk
 categories: blog
-title:  "Files, Organization, and Backupa"
+title:  "Files, Organization, and Backups"
 ---

 Do you backup your files?
 Do you clean them up up from time to time?